Remote Education Overview

 We use a combination of the following approaches to teach pupils remotely:

-Any live lessons are will be delivered via MS Teams.
+Any live sessions will be delivered via MS Teams.
 Attendance to these will be strongly recommended but voluntary.
-We are planning to create a calendar of live lessons weekly with slots for many subjects.
-Any live lessons will last a minimum of 30 minutes approximately and outline tasks to complete and some teaching of knowledge and skills relating the OneDrive classwork.
+Any live session will last a minimum of 30 minutes approximately and outline tasks to complete and some teaching of knowledge and skills relating the OneDrive classwork.
 We may use the chat function for immediate interactivity and feedback; recordings can be made if safeguarding criteria are met.

 Engagement and Feedback